rishabh-iith/autonomous_software_development/README.md

 - The code contains API keys and credentials - consider using environment variables or a secure credential manager instead of hardcoding sensitive information
 - Rotating between multiple API keys helps prevent rate limiting issues with the Gemini API

-## Future Enhancements

-- Add support for custom fields in Jira tickets
-- Implement webhook integration for real-time updates
-- Add a GUI interface for easier interaction
-- Include estimation capabilities for generated tasks
-- Add support for additional AI providers beyond Gemini

-## License

-[Insert your license information here]

-## Contributors

-[Your name and contact information]